 Among the 50 most frequently retweeted accounts, it’s worth calling attention to the fact that QAnon-focused accounts (green rows) appear the same number of times as U.S. government-affiliated accounts (orange rows).
-Effectively, this information operation seeks to co-mingle conspiracy theories with politics via leveraging a vast artificial amplification network.
+Effectively, this information operation seeks to co-mingle conspiracy theories with the Trump administration via leveraging a vast artificial amplification network.

 Here’s a cycle through the QAnon-focused accounts:

 For those unfamiliar with QAnon, this recent episode of The Open Mind is worth checking out.

 Another pair of accounts appearing among the most frequently amplified accounts — both inauthentic MAGA accounts (@superyayadize and @Lrihendry) — have bios highlighting they have been retweeted by President Trump:

 The @ChatByCC account, mentioned earlier in this post (and connected to the same network of accounts) was an anonymous MAGA account that Twitter suspended shortly after it was retweeted by President Trump in December 2019:

 According to The Daily Dot’s Zachary Petrizzo, “CC” was a “a pro-Trump Twitter account” supposedly operated by Jacob Wohl.